• Home

 April 18, 2017 by ITA Staff

-Alexandra Wilson has Article Published by Music Therapy Perspectives Congratulations to Alexandra Wilson, whose recent article, “AMTA Undergraduate Student Research Award: Music Therapy Students’ Preparedness and Training to Work with LGBT Clients” went up online this month in Music Therapy Perspectives, an official publication of the American Music Therapy Association.
-Wilson’s writing focuses on the […]
+Alexandra Wilson has Article Published by Music Therapy Perspectives Congratulations to Alexandra Wilson, whose recent article, “AMTA Undergraduate Student Research Award: Music Therapy Students’ Preparedness and Training to Work with […]

 Filed Under: Articles Tagged With: alexandra wilson, american music therapy association, ITA, ita interns, lgbt, music therapy, Music Therapy Perspectives, research